 Frequently Asked (Civil Liberties) Questions is a public education and information resource.
 It’s here to help the public better understand timely civil liberties issues and find high-quality answers to general questions related to rights and freedoms in Canada.

 Frequently Asked (Civil Liberties) Questions is not a substitute for legal advice.
-If you have a question you feel is urgent or that requires the attention of a professional, you should consider contacting a lawyer or an organization that provides legal support in your community.
+If you have a legal question or issue that you feel is urgent or that requires the attention of a professional, you may consider contacting a lawyer or an organisation that provides legal support in your community.
 Information about where to find some of these can be found here.

 Read Previous Answers